 In other words, this section provides that out of community of property marriages with the exclusion of the accrual system entered before the Matrimonial Property Act came into existence are excluded thus marriages entered after the said Act are not made provision for.

-It must be noted that the applicant married her husband in March 1988 out of community of property with the exclusion of the accrual system and was married for 30 years in which the applicant raised her three children to adulthood.
+It must be noted that the applicant married her husband in March 1988 out of community of property with the exclusion of the accrual system and was married for 30 years during which the applicant raised her three children to adulthood.
 According to the section in contention the applicant would not be entitled to claim for any assets or possessions that accumulated in the marriage or maintenance.
 The applicant will only walk out of the marriage with the small inheritance received from her mother.
 The applicant contended two aspects pertaining to the above-mentioned section:

-- The applicant contended that section 7(3)(a) of the Act arbitrary and irrationally differentiates between people being married before and after the 1 November 1984; and
+- The applicant contended that section 7(3)(a) of the Act arbitrary and irrationally differentiates between people being married before and after 1 November 1984; and

 - The applicant contended that the cut-off date in section 7(3)(a) of the Act disproportionately impacts women as it deprives the potential benefits of a just and equitable redistribution order and unfairly discriminates based on sex, gender, marital status, culture, race, and religion.